Marmarica

-Marmarica (Μαρμαρική, مراقيه) in ancient geography was a littoral area in Ancient Libya, located between Cyrenaica and Aegyptus.
+Marmarica (Μαρμαρική, مَرَاقِيَّة) in ancient geography was a littoral area in Ancient Libya, located between Cyrenaica and Aegyptus.
 It corresponds to what is now the Libya and Egypt frontier, including the towns of Bomba (ancient Phthia), Timimi (ancient Paliurus), Tobruk (ancient Antipyrgus), Acroma (ancient Gonia), Bardiya, As-Salum, and Sidi Barrani (ancient Zygra).
 The territory stretched to the far south, encompassing the Siwa Oasis, which at the time was known for its sanctuary to the deity Amun.
 The eastern part of Marmarica, by some geographers considered a separate district between Marmarica and Aegyptus, was known as Libycus Nomus.
 In late antiquity, Marmarica was also known as Libya Inferior, while Cyrenaica was known as Libya Superior.

 Libya is found in Africa and is located west of the Nile, more precisely west of the mouth of the Nile at Canopus.
 The Periplus of Pseudo-Scylax names the Adyrmachidae as the first people of Libya (Africa).

 Marmarica proper was delimited towards the east by the escarpment of Catabathmus Magnus, now known as Akabah el-Kebir, at Salum.

 Under the Roman Empire, Marmarica included the Libycus Nomus, located between the Catabathmus and the Bay of Plinthine (Sinus Plinthinetes).
 This area had formerly been considered part of Egypt.
 The city of Paraetonium (also Ammonia, modern Mersa Matruh) was the westernmost town of Egypt, for which reason it together with Pelusium was known as the "horns of Egypt".
 About 10 stadia west of Paraetonium was Apis, marking the border to the Libyan Nomos.
 Menelaus Portus (near modern Zawiyat Umm Rukbah), according to tradition founded by Menelaus, was known as the site of the death of Agesilaus II.